cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/application-app-types.md

 Instead of setting up a _Do Not Inspect_ policy for an application, you may be able to configure the application to [trust the Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#add-the-certificate-to-applications).
 Doing so will allow the application to function without losing visibility into your traffic.
 {{</Aside>}}

-## Microsoft 365 integration
+#### Microsoft 365 integration

-You can perform a simple action to bypass TLS decryption for all Microsoft 365 traffic.
-To turn on this integration, go to **Settings** > **Network** > **Bypass decryption of Office 365 traffic** and select **Create policy**.
-This will create a [Do Not Inspect policy](/cloudflare-one/policies/gateway/http-policies/#do-not-inspect) for all [Microsoft 365 domains and IP addresses specified by Microsoft](https://docs.microsoft.com/en-us/microsoft-365/enterprise/microsoft-365-ip-web-service).
-This policy uses Cloudflare intelligence to identify Microsoft 365 traffic.
+To optimize performance for Microsoft 365 applications and services, you can bypass TLS decryption by turning on the Microsoft 365 traffic integration.
+This will create a [Do Not Inspect policy](/cloudflare-one/policies/gateway/http-policies/#do-not-inspect) for all [Microsoft 365 domains and IP addresses](https://docs.microsoft.com/en-us/microsoft-365/enterprise/microsoft-365-ip-web-service) specified by Microsoft.
+This policy also uses Cloudflare intelligence to identify other Microsoft 365 traffic.

+To turn on the integration:

+1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Settings** > **Network** > **Integrated experiences**.
+2. In **Bypass decryption of Office 365 traffic**, select **Create policy**.
+3. To verify the policy was created, go to **Gateway** > **Firewall Policies**, then select **HTTP**.
+A policy named Office 365 Auto Generated should be enabled in your list.